jakwakwa/FM-GithubJobsApi-Challenge/README.md

 ## Welcome! 👋

-This project is created as a solution from the [Frontend Mentor](https://www.frontendmentor.io) GITHUB API challenge.
+This project was created as a solution from the [Frontend Mentor](https://www.frontendmentor.io) GITHUB API challenge.

-**To do this challenge, you need a solid understanding of HTML, CSS, and JavaScript.**
+## Noteworthy Frontend Technology Used

+ReactJS
+Material UI
+Styled Components

 ## Live Solution of completed challenge: